Venezuela's parliament launches probe into Capriles

 Despite an initial large gap in the polls, emotion around the death of Chavez who had endorsed him as successor, as well as a powerful state apparatus behind his election campaign, Maduro won by less than 2 percentage points.

-Capriles said the ballot was marred by thousands of irregularities, including intimidation of voters at poll centers, and demanded a recount.
+Capriles said the ballot was marred by thousands of irregularities, including intimidation of voters at poll centres, and demanded a recount.

 The election board is carrying out a partial audit but has said that will not change the result.